solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 Solana blocks based on network utilization at the end of each epoch.
 If the average block utilization exceeds 75%, the CU limit will increase by 20%;
 if it falls below 25%, the limit will decrease by 20%.
-This mechanism aims to optimize network performance by adapting to actual demand without centralized or arbitrary adjustments.
+This mechanism aims to optimize network performance by adapting to demonstrated compute capacity without centralized decisions about limits and without voting.

 ## Motivation